 Part IV — Financial provisions

-20. Certain property of Trust exempt from rates, taxes and stamp duty
+20. Certain property of Trust exempt from rates, taxes and duty

 (1) A rate or tax shall not be made, charged or levied by or under any law of the State on or in respect of any real property leased to or vested in the Trust, unless that property is leased to, or occupied by, some other person for a purpose which is not directly related to the performance by the Trust of any of its functions under this Act.

-(2) An instrument executed after the coming into operation of this Act by which by real personal property is assured to or vested in the Trust for the purposes of this Act or agreed to be so assured or vested is exempt from any stamp duty chargeable under the Stamp Act 1921.
+(2) An instrument executed after the coming into operation of this Act by which by real personal property is assured to or vested in the Trust for the purposes of this Act or agreed to be so assured or vested is exempt from any duty chargeable under the Duties Act 2008.

+[Section 20 amended by No. 12 of 2008 s.
+52.]

 21. Application of Financial Management Act 2006 and Auditor General Act 2006

 (1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Trust and its operations.